Home > EDI Codes > EDI 856

 Raw ASNs are complex and hierarchical.

-Platforms like Elevate translate them into a visual structure that mirrors how shipments are packed.
+Elevate translates them into a visual structure that mirrors how shipments are packed.

 Inside Elevate, teams can see: